Chart Color Schemes

 Residential development activity is slightly higher than average within Darra - Sumner when compared nationally

 Darra-Sumner has recorded approximately 41 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 205 homes have been approved, with an additional 5 approved so far in FY26.
-The average number of new residents per year per dwelling constructed over these five years is approximately 0.3.
+Over the past five financial years, from FY21 to FY25, around 205 homes were approved, with an additional six approved so far in FY26.
+On average, over these five years, only 0.3 new residents per year per dwelling constructed were recorded.

-This represents a notable shift from the area's existing housing stock, which is currently approximately 89.0% houses.
-The population density in Darra-Sumner is around 116 people per approval, indicating a developing area.
-Population forecasts suggest that Darra-Sumner will gain approximately 226 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+At around 116 people per approval, Darra-Sumner indicates a developing area with potential for growth.
+According to the latest AreaSearch quarterly estimate, Darra-Sumner is projected to gain 226 residents by 2041.
+Given current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development